-- A comprehensive summary will be included in the End-of-Campaign Report, covering: - All events detected over the course of the campaign - Historical patterns and trends - Overall progress and response efforts - a) Threshold for methane is not based on a specific health-based action limit, but is based on historical data collected by Aclima, indicating values typically associated with large significant natural gas leaks. - b) Air toxics contaminants are those that may be measured PMLs and monitored in real time by scientists aboard the mobile platform.
+- a) Threshold for methane is not based on a specific health-based action limit, but is based on historical data collected by Aclima, indicating values typically associated with large significant natural gas leaks. - b) Air toxics contaminants are those that may be measured PMLs and monitored in real time by scientists aboard the mobile platform.